NinerXrayBravoTwoTwo/MassEnergyUnits/README-original.md

  The following PDF gives lots of numbers to play with. http://www.sandia.gov/~jytsao/Solar%20FAQs.pdf

- I find that all the numbers make more sense when I convert Terra watts into grams
+ I find that all the numbers make more sense when I convert tera watts into grams

 ```
 You have: tera watt hour